mlaiacker/rosbag2video/README.md

 # rosbag2video

     rosbag2video.py
     rosbag to video file conversion tool
+    by Abel Gabor 2019
+    baquatelle@gmail.com

-    by Maximilian Laiacker 2016
+    based on the tool by Maximilian Laiacker 2016 post@mlaiacker.de
-    post@mlaiacker.de

 ## install:

 avconv is needed and can be installed on Ubuntu with: